Dreams of trash and a dump: the pile in which your life hides what it is time to acknowledge or to finally release

 Astrological note: The dream of being treated as trash often arrives during tense transits of Pluto through the 7th or 10th house, during its aspects to the Sun, and during periods of Saturn touching your Moon.
 Scorpios, Capricorns, and Cancers recognize this dream especially precisely.
 If Pluto is now touching your Sun — the Shadow carries a blow to self-worth, and the dream conveys this through a scene in which you have been equated with what is usually carried out of the house.

 You dream that you have finished a great cleaning.
 Heaps of trash carried out, the old put away, the space has become bright and free.
 You stand in the middle and feel how easily the room breathes.
-In the body — pure joy: I did this; now one can live here again.
+A pure joy lives in the body: I did this; now you can live here again.

-Your Healer speaks here — the part that knows that cleansing is no punishment, but the return of space for the alive.
+In this cleared-out zone, your Healer breathes — the part that knows cleansing is not a punishment but the return of space for what is alive.
 The dream comes after you have really done great inner or outer work: sorted out a long conflict, completed a hard period, parted with what is not yours, made a complex decision.
-The Healer shows: well done; the space you feel now you yourself created.
+The Healer shows you that you have done well; the space you feel now, you yourself created.

-If the room is entirely empty — for the first time after an important cleansing there is sometimes a ringing silence, and it is worth not being frightened of it, but inhabiting it.
-If only light is around — you are now in a rare period of inner clarity, and it is worth preserving it, not filling it with the first thing to come.
-If someone nearby shares this joy — there are witnesses of your work in your life, and it is worth noticing them, not taking them for granted.
+If the room is entirely empty, in the first while after an important cleansing there is sometimes a ringing silence, and it is worth not being frightened of it but inhabiting it.
+If only light is around, you are now in a rare period of inner clarity, and it is worth preserving it rather than filling it with the first thing that comes.
+If someone nearby shares this joy, there are witnesses of your work in your life, and it is worth noticing them, not taking them for granted.
 Said in the cleaning article’s own line, the same release is a clean home at the end, space and silence.

 Ask yourself: “Which of my inner ‘rooms’ is now really tidied — and do I want to give myself time to be in this freed emptiness, before letting something new into it?”